sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 *Prerequisite: 13th level*

 As part of a long rest, you can tune up one spacecraft you have access to.
-For the next 24 hours, the ship's impulse speed improves by one category, and if it is capable of FTL travel itís FTL speed is improved by 2.
+For the next 24 hours, the ship's impulse speed improves by one category, and if it is capable of FTL travel it√≠s FTL speed is improved by 2.

 ###### Makeshift Forcefield